mehmetaliakbag/note-app/README.md

 ## Live Demo

-You can explore the project online through this [Demo Link](https://shiny-starlight-e3973a.netlify.app).
+You can explore the project online through this.

 ## Features